ServiceStack/servicestack.net/MyApp/_posts/2023-11-14_net8-blazor-template.md

-Integrating ASP.NET Core Identity doesn't complicate securing ServiceStack services which can still be secured with [Declarative Validation Attributes](https://docs.servicestack.net/auth/authentication-and-authorization#declarative-validation-attributes) for role-based access control, e.g. using `[ValidateHasRole("Employee")]` directly on Request DTOs, bringing your existing knowledge and experience with ServiceStack Authentication to securing your UI and APIs with Identity Auth.
+Integrating ASP.NET Core Identity doesn't complicate securing ServiceStack services which can still be secured with [Declarative Validation Attributes](https://docs.servicestack.net/auth/authentication-and-authorization#declarative-validation-attributes) for role-based access control, e.g. using `[ValidateHasRole("Employee")]` directly on Request DTOs, bringing any existing knowledge and experience with ServiceStack Authentication to securing UIs and APIs with Identity Auth.

 The template includes a pre-baked solution for sending general and Identity Auth Emails with your configured SMTP Server in managed background workers with [Background MQ](https://docs.servicestack.net/background-mq) and an enhanced version of the default